allenai/scidocs/README.md

 `aws s3 sync --no-sign-request s3://ai2-s2-research-public/specter/scidocs/ data/`

+## Windows Support
+Because `pytrec_eval` does not support Windows, you won't be able to install `SciDocs` on Windows.
+The data, however, is still accessible via the `awscli` command above.

 ## How to run SciDocs
 To obtain SciDocs metrics, you must first embed each entry in the 3 metadata files: